DrDonk/OC4VM/readme.md

 3. Boot to the firmware and select the OpenCore drive as the boot device.

 #### 3.3.3 VMware macOS Guest Tools
-OC4VM provides a copy of the VMware macOS guest tools ISO images.
+OC4VM provides a copy of the VMware macOS guest tools ISO images on the OC4VM boot disk.
-To install mount the darwin.iso file using the VMs virtual CD/DVD drive.
+To install mount the file from /Volumes/OPENCORE/OC4VM/iso/darwin.iso inside the guest and install the tools.
-You will then need to manually install the tools inside the guest OS.

 #### 3.3.4 VMware macOS Guest Setting
 VMware on Linux and Windows cannot edit the guestOS setting to another version of mac OS X/macOS.